Tejaswini4119/NDRA-PII/phasedocs/Phase3A.md

 | LLM Inference    | 14.8997        |
 | Total Runtime    | 23.5588        |

 > ⚠️ Note: The total runtime includes both vector search latency and LLM inference time.
-Optimizing vector index size and embedding model could reduce latency further, This Will Be Further Implemented In **Phase-3B** For Speed Optimization.
+Optimizing vector index size and embedding model could reduce latency further, This Will Be in Further Implementations For Speed Optimization.

 ---